3D: The Power of Indoor Light

 Light plays a central role in determining the mood of a scene – it can improve, change or enhance the situation and subject.
 Photographers often spend hours sourcing the perfect location and manipulating the lighting conditions (both pre-existing and self-created), and designers spend even more time touching up bright reflections, correcting exposure, and removing shadows.
 All this for the single purpose of making the highlights, shadows, and tones just right.

-With Project Felix, you now have the ability to harness more control over lighting in both indoor and outdoor scenes.
-In this two-part series, we’ll show you how to use Adobe Stock assets in Project Felix to quickly and effortlessly change the look, feel, and perspective of any model or scene by simply swapping out the light in a single click or a shifting of a slider.
+With Adobe Dimension (formerly Project Felix), you now have the ability to harness more control over lighting in both indoor and outdoor scenes.
+In this two-part series, we’ll show you how to use Adobe Stock assets in Dimension to quickly and effortlessly change the look, feel, and perspective of any model or scene by simply swapping out the light in a single click or a shifting of a slider.

 For the purpose of this article, we’ll apply different indoor lights to the same model.
 The type and temperature of light makes a big difference in the tone and presence of the object.
 In addition, being able to try out different lighting scenarios without hassle means photographers and designers can leave less to chance, and get precisely the look they need for their project.